How to Dry Walls After Water Damage (Step-by-Step Guide to Prevent Mold and Structural Damage)

 - Creating evenly spaced ventilation openings

 Opening small sections improves airflow and allows moisture to evaporate from hidden areas.
+If you are unsure what is inside the wall, stop and get professional help before cutting.

 How to Dry Drywall After Water Damage